intel-retail/documentation/Architecture/performance_benchmarking.md

 #### Stream Density

 The stream density parameter can be used to find the maximum number of pipelines at a target frames per second (FPS) on a specific hardware SKU.
 By setting the `--stream_density` parameter to the desired FPS the script will continue to create pipelines until the average pipelines FPS falls below the desired FPS.
-The scrip will provide a detailed log to show each pipeline FPS during the test run.
+The script will provide a detailed log to show each pipeline FPS during the test run.
 This option provides a method for testing the top performance when introducing a new pipeline or hardware SKU.

 [Stream Density](https://intel-retail.github.io/automated-self-checkout/pipelinebenchmarking.html#benchmark-stream-density)